Football returns to Sierra Leone amid Covid controversy

 "I was afraid to take the Covid-19 vaccine because we're hearing lots of negative stories," the captain of Anti-Drug Strikers FC told BBC Sport Africa.

 "I know of someone who took the jab and got seriously sick.
-But now that it has been made mandatory for us to take it, I had to comply."
+But now that it has been made mandatory for us to take it, I had to comply.

+"I was sick for three days after taking the vaccine as I was feeling dizzy and had a general body ache but I'm now ok and fit to play.

+"I'm happy that I have taken the jab despite the side effects.
+I encourage those who are yet to go for the jab to go for it."

 Sierra Leone's football community is still split by the ruling which is prompting all individuals - whether players, officials or fans - to have a jab, even if many had been against the idea beforehand.

-Nonetheless, all 18 teams in the top division fielded sides at the weekend as the SLFA helped a campaign by the country's National Covid-19 Emergency Response Centre (Nacoverc).
+Nonetheless, 12 of the 18 teams in the top division fielded sides at the weekend as the SLFA helped a campaign by the country's National Covid-19 Emergency Response Centre (Nacoverc).

 Kamara's attitude was echoed by Victor Lewis, the owner and chairman of East End Tigers FC.